EmergentSoftware/emergent-azure-landing-zone/02-landing-zones/README.md

 This will:
 - Remove subscription from management group
-- Delete Log Analytics workspace and monitoring resources
+- Delete Log Analytics workspace and monitoring resources## Notes

-- Workloads will lose inherited policies
+- Platform subscriptions (connectivity, identity, management) only create subscription associations
+- Workload subscriptions (portals-dev) also create Log Analytics workspace for monitoring
+- All subscription IDs are set as defaults in `variables.tf` files
+- Only `tenant_id` needs to be provided in `terraform.tfvars`